frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeExecutiveOverview.md

 ![Executive Overview Dashboard](ExecutiveOverview-1.png)

-The top section is called the KPI banned.
-This section has the following KPIs: - List of conversion goals.
-Select the conversion goal that indicates the start of a business transaction.
+The top section is called the KPI banner.
+This section has the following KPIs:
 - Avg Duration: Time between the initial user input and complete page load.
 - Avg Errors: Average number of Request and JavaScript Errors.
 - Efficiency Rate: Rate of sessions that converted with good user experience.
 A perfect efficiency rate is 100.